heiskr/u/README.md

   log exception
 ```

 There is no error or exception type.
 Instead, any non-falsy immutable value will work.
-You may use `true`, any number other than `0`, or any string, tuple, set, or map that is not empty.
+You may use `true`, any number other than `0`, or any string, tuple, set, map, or table that is not empty.

 ```
 try